|Guide||♦||9 Triplogs||Active Topic|

 This mini hike from the lackluster rest stop is most scenic.
 Grippy smooth rock draws you out.
-It's similar in grip to Papago Buttes.
+It's similar in the grip to Papago Buttes.
 Here it's lathered in litchen and hosted by a crumbly base.

-This was my second trip and by chance I wore sandals again.
-They work but the stability of a shoe would be more welcome.
+This was my second trip, and by chance, I wore sandals again.
+They work, but the stability of a shoe would be more welcome.

 We checked this out to eye the side canyons.
-Bruce nixed 'em as too brushy.
-Which looked to be true.
-Yet they look intriguing and you can't beat the ease of access with the rest stop parking.
+Bruce nixed 'em as too brushy, which looked to be true.
+Yet they look intriguing, and you can't beat the ease of access with the rest stop parking.

-tourist, families or the perfect date hike.
+It screams to be the perfect jaunt for Apache Trail tourists, families, or the perfect date hike.
 The above categories will probably be satisfied with under a mile round trip.
-The further you go the dicer it gets so keep the Griswold's alive.
+The further you go, the dicer it gets, so keep the Griswold's alive.
 Two miles out-n-back should cover the entire overlook.

 From the parking lot, follow the sidewalk until it ends.
 It's an arbitrary off-trail adventure continuing.
 Be careful as it is potentially dangerous and deadly.

 Check out the Official Route and Triplogs.